adityx23/adityapatil/projects/slam-navigation-robot.md

 ---

-## Failure Modes and Debugging
+## Real-World Challenges and Debugging

-Several common failure modes were encountered and resolved during development:
+Several non-trivial system-level challenges were encountered during development:

-- **Localization drift:** Caused by timing mismatches between odometry and LiDAR updates
-- **Navigation instability:** Resulting from overly aggressive control parameters
-- **Transform inconsistencies:** Missing or misaligned TF links leading to incorrect pose estimates
+- **Compute resource limitations:**
+  Careful consideration was required to avoid exceeding the computational limits of the Raspberry Pi 4B.
+This influenced decisions around node selection, sensor update rates, and the extent of on-robot processing.

+- **Sensor driver and SDK compatibility:**
+  Significant effort was spent ensuring LiDAR and IMU drivers and SDKs were compatible with Ubuntu 22.04 and ROS2.
+This required modifying, rebuilding, and reconfiguring packages to resolve dependency and API mismatches.

+- **Localization framework selection:**
+  Initial confusion arose between AMCL and `robot_localization` due to overlapping localization functionality. `robot_localization` was selected because it emphasizes IMU-driven state estimation, allowing LiDAR data to be used primarily for navigation and mapping rather than pose correction.

+- **Mechanical redesign constraints:**
+  The TurtleBot3 Waffle chassis design had to be reinterpreted due to the absence of proprietary components.
+Custom plates were redesigned to accommodate available hardware while maintaining structural rigidity and sensor alignment.

-- **Frontier exploration inefficiency:** Naive frontier selection resulting in redundant exploration paths
+- **Frontier exploration implementation:**
+  Implementing a basic frontier exploration algorithm required careful handling of map representation, frontier detection, and goal selection to avoid redundant exploration and unstable navigation behavior.

-Issues were addressed through parameter tuning, TF validation, subsystem isolation testing, and incremental reintegration.
+These challenges were addressed through iterative testing, redesign, parameter tuning, and simulation-first validation.

 ---

 ## Design Decisions

+**Managing compute constraints**
+The Raspberry Pi 4B imposed practical limits on computation, requiring thoughtful tradeoffs between autonomy complexity and real-time performance.
+Simulation was used to assess feasibility before deployment.

+**Choosing `robot_localization` over AMCL**
+`robot_localization` was chosen to emphasize IMU-based state estimation, while LiDAR was used primarily for mapping and navigation.
+This separation simplified estimator behavior and debugging.

 **Simulation-first development**
-Using the TurtleBot3 Gazebo simulation environment enabled rapid iteration on SLAM and navigation behavior while minimizing hardware risk.
+Using the TurtleBot3 Gazebo environment enabled rapid iteration on SLAM and navigation behavior while minimizing hardware risk.

 **Separation of autonomy and actuation**
-High-level planning and localization ran on the Raspberry Pi, while low-level motor control was handled by an ESP32, improving determinism and simplifying debugging.
+High-level planning and localization ran on the Raspberry Pi, while low-level motor control ran on an ESP32, improving determinism and simplifying debugging.

 ---